 For almost three decades, HawaiiGolfDeals.com has endeavored to provide outstanding value and comprehensive information for those intrigued by a Hawaii golf vacation.
 However, due to the Covid-19 crisis, we are hard-pressed to do what we do best.
 Hawaii—its golf courses, accommodations, car rental agencies, restaurants and tourist attractions—has been hit hard by the pandemic.
 For all intents and purposes, the state was closed for the last three quarters of 2020.

 The fact that each airline, rental car agency, accommodation & golf course also creates its own rules and regulations, in accord with municipal and state regulations, make keeping up with it all much more demanding.

-BE ADVISED: We will continue to offer quotes and bookings for vacation packages for 2021, which must include two basic travel elements (air/vehicle/lodging, or air/vehicle, or air/lodging, or lodging/vehicle).
+BE ADVISED: We will continue to offer quotes and bookings for vacation packages for 2021 & 2022, which must include two basic travel elements (air/vehicle/lodging, or air/vehicle, or air/lodging, or lodging/vehicle).
+The Big Island or Oahu GOLFHAWAIICARD or our Insider’s Guide to Maui Golf will always be included.
 Click here to get a vacation package quote.
 However, we can no longer quote or book vehicle-only due to current market conditions (see below).
-That may change later in the year.

 Here are some sub-categories that you can and should review for informational purposes…

 GOLF & GOLF COURSES